Image

 The Foundation Year

-Two Different Undergraduate Degrees
+Different Undergraduate Degrees

-In England and Wales, American students can undertake a 3-year undergraduate degree and graduate with a Bachelor of Arts (BA) or Bachelor of Science (BSc).
-They can also opt for a 4-year sandwich course, which includes one year’s professional experience in industry or a year studying abroad.
-Typically, the three-year programs are more focused than their American counterparts, eschewing general education courses and electives for a more direct and focused approach to the field of study.
+In EnglandWales and Northern Ireland, you can do a 3-year undergraduate degree and graduate with for instance a Bachelor of Arts (BA) or Bachelor of Science (BSc).
+You can also opt for a 4-year sandwich course, which includes one year’s professional experience in industry or a year studying abroad.

-There are 2 types of British undergraduate degrees:
+There are 2 types of British undergraduate degrees

 HOW ARE BRITISH DEGREES TAUGHT?

-• Seminars - Small groups of 8-20 students who discuss assigned topics with a tutor.
+Seminars - Small groups of 8-20 students who discuss assigned topics with a tutor.

-• Tutorials - More informal meetings in which 1-3 students discuss their work with a tutor.
+Tutorials - More informal meetings in which 1-3 students discuss their work with a tutor.
 The close contact between student and tutor in seminars and tutorials is unique to British universities and a particular strength of UK degree courses.

-• Continuous assessment - Depending on your degree course you will be expected to produce coursework, participate in projects, seminars and exams.
+Continuous assessment - Depending on your degree course you will be expected to produce coursework, participate in projects, seminars and sit exams.
 Plus, depending on the course, produce a final dissertation and take final exams.

 ACROSS THE POND SUPPORT